leoxnunes/policy-volatility-analysis/README.md

 This repository contains the preliminary quantitative analysis and data visualization for my doctoral research on firm behavior in Emerging Markets.

 Research Overview
-The project investigates how persistent policy volatility—the frequency and reversibility of regulatory change—shapes corporate investment.
+The project investigates how persistent policy volatility, the frequency and reversibility of regulatory change—shapes corporate investment.
 I introduce the concept of Strategic Plasticity: an organizational capability where firms maintain flexible, reversible investment structures (e.g., staged investments, limited sunk costs) to survive institutional instability.

 While this "plasticity" ensures short-term resilience, it often leads to a "Volatility Trap" of long-term underinvestment in innovation and industrial upgrading.